jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

             assertEquals("4218 10488/30625", new Parser(new ScannerImpl("f")).parse().evaluate(context).toString());
 ```

 It’s so much nicer, and the final asserts are mostly redundant.

 I still need a little bit more to make it a true DSL that a user can use it.

 # Scanner/Parser Summary
 I was able to complete the `Scanner`, `ScannerImpl`, `Token` and `Parser` classes from scratch in one day.
 The class implementations are about 314 lines of code.
-The tests are an additional 231 lines of code, but they were mostly a translation of the design implementation unit test scenarios with the parser.
+The tests are an additional 231 lines of code, but they were mostly a translation of the design implementation unit test scenarios so that they could confirm `Parser` behavior.

 For the most part, the code flew out of my fingertips.
 The mathematical rigor I presented in [Scanner and Parser](https://jhumelsine.github.io/2024/04/25/interpreter-design-pattern-parser.html) dictated most of the implementation.
-TDD allowed me to implement behavior in chucks without concerns that I was breaking previous behavior.
+TDD allowed me to implement in small manageable chucks without concerns that I was breaking previous behavior.

 NOTE: I broke previous behavior a few times, for example, when I forgot to take the minus sign into consideration when parsing.
-My minus sign tests failed, and I immediately knew how to address it.
-I also made a few changes and tests failed in a way I didn’t initially understand.
-I reverted recent changes, got back to passing, and proceeded in smaller steps without further incident.
+The existing minus sign tests failed, and I immediately knew how to address it.
+I also made a few too many changes and tests failed in a way I didn’t initially understand.
+I reverted those changes, got back to passing, and proceeded in smaller steps without further incident.

 The recursive nature of parsers has always fascinated me, especially in the __AND__ rule implementations.
 When the code makes that recursive descending call, it doesn’t know how many tokens will be consumed or how much processing will be completed.
 It could be a few a tokens or it could be thousands of tokens.
 And when that processing has completed, it returns exactly to where it left off.
 I know we can count on this because of the theory, but it always feels a little magical when I implement it and see it working.

 # REPL
 The pieces are done, except for one.
 How does the user interact with my Rational Expression Evaluator DSL?

 I think the user should interact with this DSL via a Read-Eval-Print Loop ([REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)).
-This was simple to add, and it is not technically part of the Interpreter design.
+This was simple to add.
+It is not technically part of the Interpreter design, but it's needed to complete the entire user DSL experience.

 It’s a loop in `main` that reads in a string from standard `in` and evaluates it.
 The `REE>` prompt stands for __Rational Expression Evaluator__:
 ```java
 public class RationalEvaluator {
     public static void main(String[] args) throws Exception {